paragonie/chronicle/docs/internals/01-design-philosophy.md

 Any attempt to turn Chronicle into a cryptocurrency will be rejected.

-In a similar vein, any proposals to mak Chronicle "trust-less" or have multiple branching paths will most likely not be considered.
+In a similar vein, any proposals to make Chronicle "trust-less" or have multiple branching paths will most likely not be considered.

 ### What Chronicle Is